Ale-JRD/Trads/content/post/index-T1.md

 In that case… —

-「…」
+“…”

 As a thought crossed my mind, I gulped.

 Then, I spoke.

-「Could you… get confirmation on whether I’m allowed to leave through the gate and charge at them?」
+“Could you… get confirmation on whether I’m allowed to leave through the gate and charge at them?”

 ---